dromero1/LocalSearchKnapsackProblem/README.md

 main
 ```

-The program will start displaying the approximation results.
+The program will prompt the results.

 ```
 Instance 1 - Statistics